Dog Friendly Castles In Mid-Wales

 During the Civil War, Raglan faced an extensive siege with an 800-strong garrison, but it eventually succumbed to parliamentary forces, leading to its deliberate destruction.
 Amid the turmoil, valuable treasures were looted, including a piece of Tudor wooden panelling, which, fortunately, found its way to the visitor centre after being rescued from an unlikely storage place—a cow shed in the 1950s.

-Raglan castles offers wonderful gardens for you to explore with you dog aswell as all ground floor level of the sight.
+Raglan Castle offers wonderful gardens for you to explore with your dog as well as all ground floor level of the sight.

 Postcode NP15 2BT